 Leonel has been an assistant at Mundicorte’s cutting department since 1992.
 He likes working with the fabrics a lot.
 When he’s not at work, he enjoys to be with his family.
 Watching soccer is one of his hobbies.

 It's amazing how green blue jeans can be: The Italian family business Candiani, located in a nature reserve near Milan, has 80 years of denim experience and extremely high standards of work.
 This applies not only to quality and production, but also to environmental protection.
 Using the latest technology means that Candiani consumes 15 per cent less water and energy.
 It is also called the greenest denim factory in Europe because of its sustainable and innovative inventions.
 The perfect partner for Closed – for almost all our jeans and for our environmentally friendly denim line A BETTER BLUE.

-Loredana joined Candiani 39 years ago.
+Loredana joined Candiani over 40 years ago.
 The receptionist especially likes talking to everyone at the company.
 When she’s not at Candiani, she goes to the gym, takes walks with her girlfriends or relaxes with her family.